pfultz2/Linq/README.md

 auto r = LINQ(from(x, numbers) where(x > 2) select(x * x));
 ```

-This will dedcue the type of the `numbers` range, and reuse that for all the lambdas.
+This will deduce the type of the `numbers` range, and reuse that for all the lambdas.
 (This is why its important to put select at the end)

 Usage
 -----